marc9323/sample-data/README.md

     <li>tow_facility_phone</li>
     <li>inventory_number</li>
 </ul>
-and the list is available in JSON, CSV, and XML formats.
+The list is available in JSON, CSV, and XML formats.